Positive Duty Explained

 Conducting Training and Education

-Regular training sessions are vital for equipping employees with the knowledge and skills to recognise, prevent, and appropriately respond to instances of harassment and discrimination.
+Regular training for this type of psychosocial hazard is vital for equipping employees with the knowledge and skills to recognise, prevent, and appropriately respond to instances of harassment and discrimination.
 Training initiatives should emphasise fostering a culture of respect, diversity, and inclusion throughout the organisation.

 Risk Management